Keyra: Lucha Libre AAA World Wide (2015, 2016)

-Return to AAA (2018–present)
+Return to AAA (2018–2020)

 After returning to appear in AAA for a long time, on June 4, Keyra returned to appear in Verano de Escándalo teaming with La Hiedra and Black Danger in a tag team match, where they defeated Lady Shani, Mamba and Pimpinela Escarlata.
 On July 21 in AAA vs. Elite teaming with Zeuxis as representative of Liga Elite they were defeated before the Team AAA (Faby Apache, La Hiedra and Vanilla).
 On September 7, Keyra teaming with La Hiedra and Scarlett Bordeaux in a tag team match, where defeated Lady Maravilla, Lady Shani and Vanilla Vargas.
 That same night, Keira asked a Director of Talent for AAA Vampiro to be the #1 contender for the AAA Reina de Reinas Championship.

 On June 16, 2019, at Verano de Escándalo Keyra defeated Chik Tormenta and Lady Shani to win the AAA Reina de Reinas Championship, starting her first championship reign in AAA.
 However, in mid-July, Keyra suffered a left knee injury at an Promociones EMW event, so she left her vacant title in Triplemanía XXVII, ending her reign of 48 days.
 On August 3, Keyra was replaced by Ayako Hamada in her match.
 At Héroes Inmortales XIII on October 19, Keyra return to the ring teamed up with Látigo in a match for the AAA World Mixed Tag Team Championship against Niño Hamburguesa and Big Mami and Lady Maravilla and Villano III Jr., where they were unsuccessful.
 On December 4, Keyra defeated Big Mami and Lady Shani by winning the Women's Lucha Capital tournament 2019 and that same night she got an opportunity for the AAA Reina de Reinas Championship of Taya for a future match.